After a tractor-trailer collided with a light-rail-line train on April

 12 in Camden, three people in the train needed to be hospitalized.
 The

-train it neared its scheduled stop.
+into the train it neared its scheduled stop.

 Of the 60 passengers on the train, three were taken to a Camden medical facility for treatment of their injuries.
 It is uncertain if the driver of the tractor-trailer was injured.
 However, the tractor-trailer itself sustained serious damage.
 The train also sustained minor damage and is undergoing repairs.
 Due to the accident, NJ Transit postponed traffic on the light rail system for about 45 minutes until they were able to reopen with regularly scheduled service.
 During the interim, they provided bus service to passengers who needed transportation.